Moriah Smallbone: Career

 Smallbone auditioned for American Idol, but the judges—Simon Cowell, Randy Jackson, and Avril Lavigne—were harsh to her because of her wholesome image, telling her to experience life ("kiss a boy") before entering the music industry.
 Smallbone had a 'no kissing' rule and believed in waiting for marriage to kiss anyone.
 Touched by the values she portrayed at the audition, a random stranger introduced Smallbone to Wendi Foy, who helped her make a three-song demo to market to record labels in Nashville.
 As a result, Smallbone joined Reunion Records on August 11, 2011.
 On April 17, 2012, Smallbone released the album I Choose Jesus.
 Smallbone was the singing voice of Vanna Banana on the VeggieTales movie Princess and the Popstar.

 During the writing phase of the I Choose Jesus album project Smallbone wrote 50 songs.
 Her inspiration for the album came from a myriad of places "including her family, her own relationship with Christ and experiences she's walked through with other young girls while leading her high school Bible study."
 Her second album, Brave, was released July 15, 2014.
 "You Carry Me" was the lead single from the album.

 She appeared in her first film, Because of Gracia, that was released in 2017.
 She played Loyce Whiteman in the film Reagan.
 In 2023, Smallbone was cast as Queen Bathsheba, the wife of King David of Israel, in the streaming television series, The Chosen.
 She has appeared in two episodes, one in the final episode of Season 3 and in the third episode of Season 4.
+In 2023 she also played the role of Deborah in the movie musical ‘’Journey to Bethlehem’’, a movie about the birth of Jesus.